Classification of Harish-Chandra modules over some Lie algebras related to the Virasoro algebra: Harish-Chandra modules over some Lie algebras

-Part of the work was done by the author's visit in Kavli Institute for Theoretical Physics China(KITPC) in Beijing and Department of Mathematics of Koeln University.
-He would like to express his special gratitude to KITPC for financial support (supported by the Project of Knowledge Innovation Program (PKIP) of Chinese Academy of Sciences, Grant No. KJCX2.YW.W10).
-He is also deeply indebted to Prof. P. Littelmann for his kind hospitality and instructions, and to Dr. G. Fourier and Deniz Kus for helpful discussions.
+Part of the work was done by the author's visit in Department of Mathematics of Koeln University.
+He would like to express his special gratitude to Prof. P. Littelmann for his kind hospitality and instructions, and to Dr. M. Fang for helpful discussions.

 {\centerline{\bf REFERENCES}}